Batyoaron/dcnukebot/README.md

 -Role maker: Makes 100 roles, if you run the role maker, it will ask you what should be the 100 role name

 -Ping spammer: spamming 1 million everyone in random channel.
-You can choose how fast does the bot spam the everyones

--- slow, medium, fast, really fast, deadly fast(600 pings / minute)
+-Role deleter: Deletes every role in the server

+-Ban all: Banns everyone in the server

 # IMPORTANT NOTES